AnnieWongWong/Heathen/README.md

  ## Challenges
 I encountered a number of difficulties while writing my program.
 One was implementing the scene change function.
-In the beginning I was planning to write my code in just one .lua file, but I needed a way to start the game from a homescreen.
-I wanted to cover the game with the homescreen and make the screen disappear once the start button was clicked, but because I wanted to include an instructions and credits button on the home screen as well, I couldn’t do that, so I had use help from the internet (Peach Pellen) which inspired me with the idea of file transitioning.
-So, when a button on the homescreen is clicked instead of the homescreen just disappearing, the program moves to a different file then reads and uses the code on that file instead.
+In the beginning I was planning on writing all the code in just one .lua file, but I wanted a way to start the game from a homescreen.
+Initially I thought of covering the game with a homescreen layer and making the layer disappear once the start button was clicked, but because I wanted to include an instructions and credits button on the homescreen as well, I couldn’t do that, so I had use help from the internet (Peach Pellen) which inspired me with the idea of file transitioning.
+So, when a button on the homescreen is clicked, instead of a homescreen layer just disappearing, the program moves to a different file and reads the code on that file instead.
 A second problem I encountered was created by the large amount of dialogue.
-Because there are more than 50 unique lists of dialogue, I needed a way to organize them or make them more clean and easy to work with.
-Originally, I had all of the dialogue collected in a single file, but because it was too long, it was difficult to work with.
-I fixed this problem by separating the dialogue into different files, which meant each scene had its own separate file that the program would transition to when necessary.
-This created a problem because a function created in one file cannot be called in another, so I had to keep creating different dialogue play functions for each file/scene.
-To fix this problem I created a “universal” function that could be copied into each file and the only thing that needed to be changed in that function was the name of the dialogue list that I wanted to be played.
+Because there are more than 100 unique lines of dialogue, I needed a way to organize them or make them more clean and easy to work with.
+Originally, I had all of the dialogue collected in a single file, but because it was too long and slightly hard to organize, it was difficult to work with.
+I fixed this problem by separating the dialogue into different files, which meant each scene had its own separate file that the program would transition and read fromwhen necessary.
+This created another problem because a function created in one file cannot be called in another, so I had to keep creating different dialogue play functions for each file/scene.
+To fix this problem I created a “universal” function that could be used in each file and the only thing that needed to be changed in that function was the name of the dialogue list that I wanted to be played.